TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-prem/installation/redhat-rhel-centos/dashboard.md

 {{< tab_end >}}
 {{< tabs_end >}}

-With this values your are configuring the following:
+With these values your are configuring the following:

 *   `--listenport=3000`: Tyk Dashboard (and Portal) to listen on port 3000.
 *   `--redishost=<hostname>`: Tyk Dashboard should use the local Redis instance.